morrislaptop/laravel-route-menu/README.md

 ![route:list](docs/route-list.png)

-`route-menu` gives you a beautiful route list which is friendly on smaller terminals and brings a few new features in.
+`route:menu` gives you a beautiful route list which is friendly on smaller terminals and brings a few new features in.

 ![route:menu](docs/route-menu.png)